 Innovation-Driven Development

 Highlighting innovation-driven strategies, the Beijing-Tianjin-Hebei region has significantly strengthened its momentum for high-quality growth.
-Collaborative sci-tech innovation deepened by establishing a joint sci-tech achievements database and mapping regional proof-of-concept and pilot-scale incubation platforms across the region under the support of Beijing's role as an international sci-tech innovation hub.
-The Beijing-Tianjin-Hebei National Technology Innovation Center streamlined a collaborative mechanism where Beijing builds core capacities while the broader region cultivates supportive ecosystem development.
-In 2024, technology contracts from Beijing to Tianjin and Hebei totaled CNY 84.37 billion (a 12.7 percent year-on-year increase), with cumulative transfers exceeding CNY 370 billion since 2014.
-Key industrial chains were fortified through initiatives like implementing industrial chain mapping and organizing cross-regional matchmaking events in the Yangtze River Delta and Greater Bay Area.
-Over 140 projects worth CNY 73 billion were secured at forums including the Industrial Chain & Supply Chain Conference and Industry-Investment Matchmaking Sessions.
-Five clusters, such as the Next-Gen IT Application Innovation Hub, were designated as national-level clusters, expanding the region's advanced manufacturing clusters to seven.
-The Smart Connected New Energy Vehicle Technology Ecosystem Hub accelerated construction, creating centralized auto parts production zones.
-Efforts to optimize the business climate advanced with a three-year action plan for world-class business facilitation, introducing 230 cross-region equivalence administrative services in the free trade zone to foster a market-oriented, law-based, and internationalized ecosystem.
+Collaborative sci-tech innovation has been deepened.
+With the support of Beijing as an international sci-tech innovation hub, a joint sci-tech achievements database was established, and so were proof-of-concept and pilot-scale incubation platforms across the region.
+The Beijing-Tianjin-Hebei National Technology Innovation Center streamlined its collaborative mechanism, under which Beijing builds core capacities while the broader region cultivates a supportive ecosystem.
+In 2024, technology contracts from Beijing to Tianjin and Hebei totaled CNY 84.37 billion (a 12.7 percent year-on-year increase), with cumulative technology transfers exceeding CNY 370 billion since 2014.
+Key industrial chains were fortified.
+Beijing-Tianjin-Hebei jointly organized for the first time cross-regional events in the Yangtze River Delta and Greater Bay Area to establish industrial chain networks.
+Over 140 projects worth CNY 73 billion were secured at forums including the Beijing-Tianjin-Hebei Industrial Chain and Supply Chain Conference, Beijing-Tianjin Industrial Matchmaking Conference, and Beijing-Tianjin-Hebei Industry-Investment Matchmaking Conference.
+Five clusters in the region, such as the Next-Gen IT Application Innovation Hub, were designated as state-level clusters, and the region's advanced manufacturing clusters were expanded to seven.
+The construction of the Beijing-Tianjin-Hebei Smart Connected New Energy Vehicle Technology Ecosystem Hub were accelerated, creating centralized auto parts production zones.
+Business environment was further improved.
+Under the three-year action plan of the National Development and Reform Commission for creating a world-class business environment in the Beijing-Tianjin-Hebei region, 230 cross-region administrative service items enjoying the same standards and the same transaction process were introduced in the free trade zones—in order to foster a market-oriented, law-based business environment in alignment with international standards.

 Modern Capital Metropolitan Circle